spellshape/cli/docs/versioned_docs/version-v0.25.2/network/02-coordinator.md

 ⋆ Launch ID: 3
 ```

-`LaunchID` identifies the published blockchain on Ignite blockchain.
+`LaunchID` identifies the published blockchain on Spellshape blockchain.

 ### Specify a initial genesis